 Garlic Butter Sirloin Steak Ingredients

-- Top sirloin steak—the sirloin is a primal cut of beef and is divided into two halves—the top sirloin and the bottom sirloin, which refers to the location of the meat on the animal.
+- Top sirloin steak — the sirloin is a primal cut of beef and is divided into two halves—the top sirloin and the bottom sirloin, which refers to the location of the meat on the animal.
 The top sirloin steak is flavorful and meaty.
 It’s excellent for both grilling and skillet cooking, which is why we’re using it here.

-- Salt and pepper—you’ll need both to season your steak and some additional salt for the garlic butter.
+- Salt and pepper — you’ll need both to season your steak and some additional salt for the garlic butter.
 As a rule of thumb, I like to use about a teaspoon of medium-grain kosher salt for every pound of steak.
 Do the black pepper by eye.

-- Unsalted butter—this serves as the base for the homemade herb butter.
+- Unsalted butter — this serves as the base for the homemade herb butter.
 I like to use unsalted butter because then I can control the saltiness.

-How to Cook Sirloin Steak
+How to Make This Sirloin Steak Recipe

 - Make the garlic butter.
 Combine the softened butter with the minced garlic, chopped parsley, lemon zest and kosher salt in a medium bowl.